Quadratic Discriminant Analysis by Projection: Introduction

 Based on Fisher's original idea \citep{fisher1936use}, LDA aims to find a 1D projection which best separates the data.
 Fisher suggested the direction that maximizes the ratio of between-class variance to within-class variance.
 Under the Gaussian and equal covariance assumption, the population version of LDA rule, or PoLDA for short, is the optimal classification rule.
 This implies two facts.
 First, there is no information loss to project the data onto the PoLDA direction.
 Second, PoLDA minimizes classification error.
 These properties of PoLDA do not hold under data heteroscedasticity.
 In general, it is impossible to project the data to a 1D subspace without loss of information.
 Even if a good projection exists, QDA might be a better choice than LDA to separate the projected data.
 This motivates us to study the optimal 1D projection for heteroscedastic data.
-To elaborate, we will define an optimal direction on which the projected data are separated by QDA with least classification error.
+To elaborate, we will define an optimal direction in which the projected data are separated by QDA with least classification error.
 We propose an algorithm to approximate this optimal direction and show its consistency.
 With strong heteroscedasticity, our method can outplay LDA methods.
-Because the number of parameters in our algorithm is the same as LDA, it does not require a large sample size as QDA does.
+Because the number of parameters in our algorithm is similar to that of LDA, our method needs a smaller sample size than QDA does.

-In this work, we mainly focus on the scenario $p<n<p^2$ where $n$ is the sample size and $p$ is the number of features.
+In this work, we are mainly concerned with data sets with $p<n<p^2$ where $n$ is the sample size and $p$ is the number of features.
 In this situation, LDA may be seriously biased because of data heteroscedasticity, and QDA is not stable numerically due to dimensionality.
 Our method offers an alternative classification tool for practitioners.
-We have to point out that, in the last 20 years, there are many works on discriminant analysis for high and ultra-high dimensional data.
+We have to point out that, in the last 20 years, there are many works on discriminant analysis for high and ultra-high dimensional data, \cite{li2015sparse}, \cite{jiang2018direct}, \cite{wu2019quadratic}, \cite{gaynanova2019sparse}, just to name a few closely related to QDA\@.
+We refer readers to two review papers \citep{mai2013review,qin2018review} for more comprehensive summaries of recent developments.
 A majority of these works are based on various sparsity assumptions.
-See \cite{mai2013review} for a review and \cite{gaynanova2019sparse} for recent progresses.
 In contrast, we do not impose sparsity assumptions and our method shares invariance property with the classical LDA and QDA methods.
 Therefore, we do not suggest to apply our method to high dimensional data directly.